 The Yates Service Hoist and Production Hoist are planned to be used as existing, with maintenance performed to bring them into like new condition.
 Further details regarding the condition of the Yates Hoists’ electrical and mechanical condition can be found in Section 2.2 of the Arup Preliminary Site Assessment Report (DUSEL PDR Appendix 5.M).

-Figure 4-2 shows the original Yates Shaft timbered layout.
+Figure 4-2 shows the Yates Shaft timbered layout.